Sunday 21 July 2013

 The stream under Crockford Bridge

 We followed the tiny stream's meandering course through the boggy moorland grass and scattered gorse bushes and a Golden Ringed Dragonfly cruised past us and frustratingly disappeared into the gorse.
-Large Skippers and Gatekeeper butterflies, all orange and brown, flittered onto and around the gorse, settling and opening their wings to the sun.
+Large Skippers and Gatekeeper butterflies, all oranges and browns, flittered onto and around the gorse, settling and opening their wings to the sun.

 Large Skipper